maladroitthief/knowledge-base/computer-engineering/Data-oriented-design/Component-Based-Objects.md

 ## Component oriented design

 A truly component based object is nothing more than the sum of it's parts.
-The object is not rigidly defined, but instead have it's characteristics described through components.
+The object is not rigidly defined, but instead has it's characteristics described through components.
 Classes become containers of smaller objects.
 Instead of the "is-a" relationship of Object Oriented Design, Component Oriented Design is a "has-a" approach.